 You also don’t want to come across as sales-y, which feels awful to deliver and is off-putting on the receiving end.
-Maybe you don’t want to bother people, and if this is the case, I challenge you to change your perspective: you’re calling to introduce them to a solution, you want to make their work easier or more efficient.
+Maybe you don’t want to bother people, and if this is the case, I challenge you to change your perspective: you’re calling to introduce them to a solution, and you want to make their work easier or more efficient.
 More than calling to make a sale, you’re calling a prospect to uncover a better way to get results.

-That’ll get you in the door, but then you have to embrace being salesperson.
+That’ll get you in the door, but then you have to embrace being a salesperson.
 It’s your job to close deals, so own it.
 It’s a conversation as much as it is a sales pitch.
 You best know the benefits of your products and services, and you are the conduit for presenting those benefits to the buyer.

 Remember you aren’t alone in this fear.
 Most of your sales colleagues are also taking that deep breath and psyching themselves up before dialing.
 Everyone’s scared, sometimes!
 Now what?

 Hey there!
 If sales headsets are a mystery, our review of the top 8 models will shed light on your cold calling success.

 We're all great at tricking ourselves into avoiding the things we fear, fully believing that what we’re doing makes total sense.
 No, this is not an avoidance behavior at all, but necessary!
 Right?